Optical Nanofiber Testbeds for Benchmarking Membrane-Waveguide Photonic Integrated Circuit Platforms toward On-Chip Quantum Inertial Sensing: Results

-Figure \ref{fig:setup}a shows the layout of optics and laser beams used to create nanofiber EF atom guides with two-color traveling evanescent waves.
-Both 685/937 nm and 793/937 nm light configurations have been demonstrated.
-Two red- and blue-detuned beams for EF atom guides and a probe beam are combined and separated using dichroic mirrors.
-Polarization and intensity controls are optimized using motorized rotation stages.
-Additionally, volume Bragg gratings spectrally filter a \SI{852}{nm} probe beam along the atom detection path (less than \SI{1}{nm} spectral width from the two beams for EF atom guides) and the photons are detected with a single photon counting module (SPCM).
+The experimental setup is shown in \cref{fig:setup}.
+The EF atom guide utilizes blue- and red-detuned beams combined and separated by dichroic mirrors, with polarization and intensity optimized using motorized rotation stages.
+Volume Bragg gratings filter the 852 nm probe beam, which is detected by a single photon counting module (SPCM).